Jasonnor/Car-Simulator/README.md

 Car Simulator use the fuzzy control system, genetic algorithm and particle swarm optimization to simulate the movement of the car on the map.

 Input contains the three distance sensors of the car (front, 45 degrees left and right), which can be obtained from the defined motion equation, the position of car and the angle between the car and the horizontal axis.
-Output is the steering wheel rotation angle.
+Output is the rotation angle of steering wheel.

-The target is to reach the end without encountering the wall and output the movement trajectory (including the position of each point in time, the sensor value and the steering wheel rotation angle) as a text file, then display on the graphical interface.
+The target is to reach the end line without encountering the wall and output the movement trajectory (including the position of each point in time, the sensor value and the rotation angle of steering wheel) as a text file, then display on the graphical interface.

 The motion equation of the simulated car is as follows: